JOrE20/existence-explorer/README.md

-# existence-explorer
+# Existence Explorer 3D
-Existence explorer 3D game by JOrE Softwares, powered by THREE.JS
+Existence Explorer 3D is a game created by JOrE Softwares, inspired from Minecraft.
+It powered by THREE.JS.